Merkel open to talks on detail of EU free movement, in hint at Brexit wiggle room

 The nuance around when to apply the principle of free movement of people could prove welcome to British Prime Minister Theresa May, who has said Britain does not face a "binary choice" between curbing immigration and getting a good trade agreement.

-Offering "fair" negotiations, Merkel added: "First, however, Britain must explain in what manner it would like this exit."

-A memo written for May's government and leaked to The Times newspaper said that Britain has no overall Brexit strategy and that splits in the cabinet could prevent it from agreeing on a clear negotiating position for six months.

-May has promised to trigger divorce proceedings with the EU by the end of March.
-So far the bloc has portrayed the single market, which Britain may subsequently try to retain membership of, as a set package of principles rather than an à la carte menu that Britain can pick and choose from.
+May has promised to trigger divorce proceedings with the EU by the end of March, and so far the bloc has portrayed the single market as a set meal rather than an à la carte menu that Britain can pick and choose from.